 In 2020 Proximity partnered with DADAA to create a two-week virtual Lab for Australian artists focused on shifting contexts, conditions and expanded possibilities for making participatory and site-responsive works.

-Proximity Lab is facilitated by three artists, researchers, writers – Fayen d’Evie, Cassie Lynch and Madeleine Flynn and coordinated by Proximity in collaboration with DADAA, a leading arts and disability organisation whose programming focuses on access, participation and driving social and cultural diversity in the arts and beyond.
+Proximity Lab was facilitated by three artists and researchers – Fayen d’Evie, Cassie Lynch and Madeleine Flynn and produced by Proximity in collaboration with DADAA, a leading arts and disability organisation whose programming focuses on access, participation and driving social and cultural diversity in the arts and beyond.

 Participating artists in the Lab include Bruno Booth (WA), Dominique Chen (QLD), Hanna Cormick (ACT), Aviva Endean (VIC), Riana Head-Toussaint (NSW), Mei Swan Lim (WA), Justy Phillips & Margaret Woodward – A Published Event (TAS), Alec Reade (VIC), Katie West (WA).